• Skip to main content

 In many cases, especially in the early stage, arthritis symptoms are relieved by rest, ice therapy, heat therapy, and anti-inflammatory medications.
 You may use assistive devices such as a splint or a cane to avoid stressing your joints and to provide extra support.

 These conservative treatments usually provide much-needed relief from joint pain and stiffness.
-Your doctor may give you a prescription that will provide more extensive relief from the pain and other symptoms.
+Your family medicine provider may give you a prescription that will provide more extensive relief from the pain and other symptoms.

 Exercise and Physical Therapy